marcessz/Complex-Networks/networks/readme.md

-This folder contains all the networks that studied in our paper.
+This folder contains all the networks that we studied in our paper.

 The graphs are collected from the following sources:
 * [Network Repository](http://networkrepository.com),